Shell Australia (operator) and contractors: Technip (France), Samsung Heavy Industries (Korea) and Single Buoy Moorings (Monaco)

 Floating liquefied natural gas (FLNG) unit

 Global construction for operation offshore northwest Australia

-The Prelude FLNG project was given the final go ahead in May 2011.
-Prelude comprises the largest floating offshore facility in the world, at 488 metres long, 74 metres wide, and displacing about 600,000 tonnes of water.
-It requires about 260,000 tonnes of steel to build and its turret is the largest ever built.
-It will be moored at a depth of 250 metres for 25 years without dry docking, in the Browse Basin, offshore northwest Australia.
+Shell Prelude is the largest floating offshore facility in the world, at 488m long, 74m wide and displacing about 600,000 tonnes of water.
+Construction requires some 260,000 tonnes of steel, with Prelude’s turret the largest ever built.
+The asset will be moored at a depth of 250m for 25 years without dry docking, in the Browse Basin, offshore northwest Australia.
 Prelude has been designed to withstand category five cyclones and its technology has generated over 150 patents.